 I've been playing around with celeriac, also known as celery root.
 It's the bulb of the celery plant, in case that wasn't obvious.
+It's high in fiber, Vitamin K, C, and B, and a good bunch of minerals we need, and lower in carbs than potatoes so it's a healthy sub for them.
 It has a mild taste and can be eaten raw or cooked.
-You can shred it into coleslaw, puree or mash it, and use it in soup, like I'm doing in this recipe.
-(See the video in the recipe on how to peel celery root).
+You can shred it into coleslaw, puree or mash it, or slice it into cubes to use in soup, like I'm doing in this recipe.

 The triple win here is that it thickens the soup, adds great texture, and a has a mellow flavor that combines well with other vegetables.
 Here I combine it with carrots, leeks, and white beans to get a thick, sweet and savory soup.
 It freezes and reheats well, and can be a side or the main dish.